Weezer: Formation and first years (1989–1994)

-The "Blue Album" and Pinkerton (1994–1997)
+The "Blue Album" (1994)

-Current Weezer guitarist Brian Bell, pictured in 1997, replaced Jason Cropper while recording the Blue Album.
+The guitarist Brian Bell (pictured in 1997) replaced Jason Cropper while recording the Blue Album.

-Weezer recorded their debut album with the musician and producer Ric Ocasek at Electric Lady Studios in New York City.
+Weezer recorded their debut album with the producer Ric Ocasek at Electric Lady Studios in New York City.
 Cropper was fired during recording, as Cuomo and Sharp felt he was threatening the band chemistry.
 He was replaced by Brian Bell.
 Weezer's self-titled debut album, also known as the "Blue Album", was released in May 1994.
-Described by Pitchfork as integrating "geeky humor, dense cultural references, and positively gargantuan hooks", it combined alternative rock, power pop, polished production and what AllMusic critic Stephen Thomas Erlewine called an "'70s trash-rock predilection ... resulting in something quite distinctive".
+Described by Pitchfork as integrating "geeky humor, dense cultural references, and positively gargantuan hooks", it combined alternative rock, power pop, polished production and what AllMusic critic Stephen Thomas Erlewine called an 70s trash-rock predilection ... resulting in something quite distinctive".

 Weezer's first single, "Undone – The Sweater Song", was backed by a music video directed by Spike Jonze; filmed in an unbroken take, it featured Weezer performing on a sound stage with little action, barring a pack of dogs swarming the set.
 The video became an instant hit on MTV.
 The song reached No. 57 on the Billboard Hot 100.
 Jonze also directed Weezer's second video, "Buddy Holly", splicing the band into footage from the 1970s television sitcom Happy Days.
-The video achieved heavy rotation on MTV and won four MTV Video Music Awards, including Breakthrough Video and Best Alternative Music Video, and two Billboard Music Video Awards.
+The video achieved heavy rotation on MTV and won four MTV Video Music Awards, including Breakthrough Video and Best Alternative Music Video.
 "Buddy Holly" peaked at No. 18 on the Hot 100 Airplay and No. 2 on the Billboard Modern Rock chart.
-The song is included on Rolling Stone's 500 Best Songs Of All Time.
-A third single, "Say It Ain't So", followed.
-It was met with critical acclaim and later Pitchfork ranked it No. 10 on the top 200 tracks of the 90s list.
-The song reached No. 51 on the Hot 100 Airplay chart and No. 7 on the Billboard Modern Rock chart.
-Additionally, the track was included in Rolling Stone's list of "The Top 100 Guitar Songs of All Time".

-Their debut album gained critical and commercial success.
-In 2020, Rolling Stone ranked it number 294 on The 500 Greatest Albums Of All Time.
-Weezer is certified quadruple platinum in the United States as well as Canada, making it Weezer's best-selling album.
+The song is included on Rolling Stones 500 Best Songs Of All Time.
+The single, "Say It Ain't So", reached No. 51 on the Hot 100 Airplay chart and No. 7 on the Billboard Modern Rock chart.
+Pitchfork later ranked it the tenth-best song of the 1990s and Rolling Stone named it one of the 100 greatest guitar songs.
+In 2020, Rolling Stone ranked the Blue album number 294 on its list of the 500 Greatest Albums Of All Time.
+Weezer is certified five-times platinum in the US and quadruple-platinum in Canada, making it Weezer's best-selling album.